duckietown/course-RH/book/duckietown-robotics-development/03_ros_development/02_devel_duckietown/00_devel_dt.md

 You can now run your container by executing the following command.

-    laptop $ docker run -it --rm duckietown/my-ros-program:v1-amd64
+    laptop $ docker devel run

 This will show the following message:

 ```
 The environment variable VEHICLE_NAME is not set.
-Using '63734f6b4e7c'.
+Using '![LAPTOP_HOSTNAME]'.
+WARNING: robot_type file does not exist.
+Using 'duckiebot' as default type.
+WARNING: robot_configuration file does not exist.
+=&gt; Launching app...
 This is an empty launch script.
 Update it to launch your application.
+&lt;= App terminated!
 ```

 **CONGRATULATIONS!** You just built and run your first ROS-based Duckietown-compliant Docker image.